magic-lantern/abc-test/README.md

 And some text goes here.

-1. You can use sequential numbers...
+1. You can use sequential numbers... more text
-2. ...or keep all the numbers as `1.`
+2. ...or keep all the numbers as `1.` more text
-3. another item that doesn't matter
+3. another item that doesn't matter more text